ycrc/ycrc.github.io/docs/clusters-at-yale/guides/github.md

 This creates a new directory (`my_new_repo`) where you can place all your code.

-After making any changes and commiting them to the local repository, you can "push" them to a remote repository:
+After making any changes and committing them to the local repository, you can "push" them to a remote repository:

 ```sh
 # commit to local repository